Table of Contents

 Lightness

-Contrast – Adjusts the contrast of the image.
+Brightness – Adjusts the correction of the color multiplier.

-Offset – Adds an offset to all pixel values.
+Offset – Adds a uniform offset to all pixel values.

-Use Red/Green/Blue – When enabled, uses the corresponding channel for the advanced RGB parameters.
+Use Red/ Green/ Blue – When enabled, uses the corresponding component for the advanced RGB parameters.

-Printer Lights per Stop – When Printer Lights Exposure Mode is enabled, it specifies the number of printer lights equivalent to one f-stop.
-This is the required value to double or halve the exposure.
+Printer Lights Per Stop – When Printer Lights Exposure Mode is used, this value specifies how many printer lights are equal to one f-stop, doubling or halving the brightness.

 Was this helpful?